-Two of the things I have wanted to understand through my study over the last year-and-a-half are 1) what is the sense of indebtedness or guilt about? and 2) what criteria, exactly, allowed a conclusion that a human life has greater value than an animal life?
+Two of the things I have wanted to understand through my study over the last year-and-a-half are 1) what is the sense of indebtedness or guilt requiring an animal sacrifice about? and 2) what criteria, exactly, allowed a conclusion that a human life has greater value than an animal life?
 The “image of G-d” theme helps me explore the value question.

 There are three terms or phrases used to refer to human beings.
 Two of them refer also to animals: both animals and humans are בָּשָׂר (basar – flesh, meat, carcass, material substance) and נֶפֶשׁ (soul, flesh animated by the breath of G-d, a living being — most often translated “soul”).
 Only humans are נַעֲשֶׂה אָדָם בְּצַלְמֵנוּ כִּדְמוּתֵנוּ (b’tzelem Elokim, b’d’muto – “in our image, after our likeness”).

 What, exactly, does “in the image” / “likeness” mean?
-Most commentaries suggest it refers to moral consciousness, a capability for moral decision-making.
+Many suggest it refers to moral consciousness, a capability for moral decision-making.

 And yet…there is a sense that something else is going on.
 Gn.
 1:21 talks about the creation of other species in this way: “And God created the great sea-monsters, and every living creature that creepeth, wherewith the waters swarmed, after its kind, and every winged fowl after its kind…” And in Gn.
 1:24: ‘Let the earth bring forth the living creature after its kind, cattle, and creeping thing, and beast of the earth after its kind.’
 Human beings are in the likeness of G-d; and other living creatures are “after their kind.”